WesleyKing98/blocks/README.md

 Instead of one solid piece that drops and moves, each piece consists of 4 separate blocks that fall and move together.
 Technically when you rotate the pieces, the piece isn’t actually “rotating”, but rather, the 4 blocks are warping positions together.

+Currently working on 5-31-2024:

+Function for checkBar: Checks if a line is occuring.
+If a line occurs, then it deletes those blocks and moves all blocks above that Y level down one space.
+Then it checks again, up to 4 times, which is the max logically possible.